Frequently Asked Questions

 ever reported a failed electrode, so I really don't know how long

 they will last.
-Replacement cost is $15 for a pair, and are available from the
+Replacement electrodes are $15 each, and are available from the

 page.
 For more information on electrodes, see this

-Q: Does the ionizer remove harmful chemicals such as chlorine and
+Q: Does the ionizer remove harmful chemicals such as aluminum, chlorine and

 you should start with water that you are happy with in terms of